arcones/tfg-front/README.md

 ## TODOs

-- Problem with TFG table and director names
 - Favicon not loading
-- Emojis in browsers that are not firefox
+- Emojis in browsers that are not firefox (try in another computer)